 ARTICLE VI EXECUTIVE COMMITTEE

 Section 1.
-The Executive Committee of the Association shall be composed of the President, the President-Elect, the immediate Past-President, the Secretary, the Treasurer, the Treasurer- Elect (when filled), and two (2) Members-at-Large.
+The Executive Committee of the Association shall be composed of the President, the President-Elect, the immediate Past-President, the Secretary, the Treasurer, the Treasurer- Elect (when filled), the Member-at-Large, and two (2) Conference Co-Chairs.

 Section 2.
 Duties of the Executive Committee: